-Introduction: The aim of this study was to prepare an orally applicable polymeric nanoparticle (NP) delivery system containing carvedilol (CAR), which tial (ZP), SEM, encapsulation efficiency (EE%), dissolution, release kinetics, is a non-selective betablocker indicated after heart failure and myocardial in-NMR, DSC and FT-IR (3).
+Introduction: The aim of this study was to prepare an orally applicable poly- emulsion.
+Properties of NPs were evaluated by particle size (PS), zeta potenmeric nanoparticle (NP) delivery system containing carvedilol (CAR), which tial (ZP), SEM, encapsulation efficiency (EE%), dissolution, release kinetics, is a non-selective betablocker indicated after heart failure and myocardial in- NMR, DSC and FT-IR (3).